arbor-sim/arbor/doc/co_cable_cell.rst

 Regions can have density mechanisms defined over their extents.
 Density mechanisms are :ref:`NMODL mechanisms <nmodl>` which describe biophysical processes.
-These are processes that are distributed in space, but whose behaviour is defined purely by the state of the cell and the process at any given point.
+These are processes that are distributed in space, but whose behavior is defined purely by the state of the cell and the process at any given point.

-The most common use for density mecahnisms is to describe ion channel dynamics, for example the ``hh`` and ``pas`` mechanisms provided by NEURON and Arbor, which model classic Hodgkin-Huxley and passive leaky currents respectively.
+The most common use for density mechanisms is to describe ion channel dynamics, for example the ``hh`` and ``pas`` mechanisms provided by NEURON and Arbor, which model classic Hodgkin-Huxley and passive leaky currents respectively.